Privacy Policy

 When you create an account, we store your email address and a hashed version of your password.
 We never store your actual password in a form anyone, including us, can read.

-If you turn on two-factor authentication, we store the secret needed to check your codes and a set of hashed one-time backup codes.
+Because two-factor authentication is required on every account, we store the secret needed to check your codes and a set of hashed one-time backup codes.
 If you link Telegram for alerts, we store your Telegram chat ID so we know where to send them.

 Anything you enter into CORVIX itself, like a conviction book, a watchlist, or advisor client data, is stored under your account so it follows you between devices.